 Known the world over, Soho is infamous for its never-sleeps energy and diverse community.
 Its densely packed streets offer a vibrant choice of bars, clubs, cafés and restaurants.
 As the capital’s entertainment district, it draws many of the UK’s leading media, film and publishing businesses.
-Many Argyll Club members choose our Soho office and coworking workspace to be part of its creative scene.
+Many Argyll customers choose our Soho office space and coworking workspace to be part of its creative scene.
 In this guide, we explore what it’s like to work in this legendary area of London.

-Positioned at the centre of the West End, The Argyll Club Soho workspace is easy to get to on foot, by public transport, or on bike.
+Positioned at the centre of the West End, Argyll's Soho workspace is easy to get to on foot, by public transport, or on bike.
 As well as being close to Central, Piccadilly, Victoria and Northern London Underground lines, you’re only a couple of stops away from Charing Cross, London Victoria and Liverpool Street mainline train station.
 If you’re on two wheels, you can use the cycleways that bring you to the West End, and nearby Santander Cycle docking stations.